-Only signs that have been prescribed by Regulation or authorised by Scottish Ministers may be used (or permitted to be used) within the road boundary.
+Only signs that have been prescribed by regulation or authorised by Scottish Ministers can be used, or permitted to be used, within the road boundary.

 Commercial advertising requests

-If a commercial company wishes to advertise then they are required to go through the formal planning process for advertising consent.
+Commercial companies who want to advertise need to go through the formal planning process for advertising consent.

 We suggest that companies or event organisers consider alternative advertising methods, such as: